-When it comes to handling – the array of body-mounted controls will put some off but get yourself dialed in, and it makes it an effortless and intuitive camera to shoot with.
+When it comes to handling – the array of body-mounted controls will put some off but get yourself dialed in, making it an effortless and intuitive camera to shoot with.

 Canon EOS R5

-While it may be the costliest camera on this list but with all the top-end features it packs, we would say it’s worth it.
+While it may be the costliest camera on this list, with all the top-end features it packs, we would say it’s worth it.

-Its most eye-catching ability is that it can shoot video of 8k quality.
+Its most eye-catching ability is that it can shoot videos in 8k quality.